Richard Tambling

+Early life

+Tambling is from the Northern Territory, he grew up in a remote aboriginal community until the age of 13 before moving to Jabiru in Kakadu where he spent most of his childhood, he played footy as a junior but not seriously.
+English was not his first language growing up.
+As a teenager he moved to Darwin, Northern Territory to live with his grandmother where he got more serious about football joined the NT Thunder program and played in the underage national championships.
+It was there that he was identified by talent scouts.
+He had long been considered a dominant player up in the Northern Territory with his explosive speed and ability to read the play; he only confirmed that status throughout the 2004 pre-season.
+Terry Wallace was particularly impressed, saying he and Deledio were the "best young kids in the country".

+In the 2004 AFL draft Tambling was a first round selection, the number four pick overall, and drafted to the Richmond Football Club.
+Richmond had the opportunity to recruit Lance Franklin, some say this was bad judgement made by the Richmond recruitment personnel.
+In comparison to Franklin, Tambling's tenure at Richmond has been enigmatic.

 AFL career

 Richmond (2005-2010)

-In the 2004 AFL Draft Tambling was a first round selection, the number four pick overall, and drafted to the Richmond Football Club.
-Richmond had the opportunity to recruit Lance Franklin, some say this was bad judgement made by the Richmond recruitment personnel.
-In comparison to Franklin, Tambling's tenure at Richmond has been enigmatic.
-He had long been considered a dominant player up in the Northern Territory with his explosive speed and ability to read the play; he only confirmed that status throughout the 2004 pre-season.
-Terry Wallace was particularly impressed, saying he and Deledio were the "best young kids in the country".

 He played in 12 games in the 2005 AFL season and a further 21 in the 2006 AFL season.
 In the latter stages of 2005, Tambling struggled with injury, including a broken toe and a consistent hamstring problem.

 By 2009 the constant criticism of the underperforming midfielder reached new heights in the round 3 match between the Western Bulldogs and the Richmond Tigers.
 Tambling's game was viewed by many experts as one of the worst performances of faltering career due to the amount of costly turnovers from his small total of 12 possessions.
 He received a bronx cheer from the Richmond fans after getting his first kick which also happened to be a turnover.
 Coach Terry Wallace later explained that Tambling had become a father in the two days earlier, which had affected his sleep before the match.
 Tambling was dropped from the Richmond team for the following match against the Demons.
 After a week at Coburg, he returned to the AFL in arguably the best form of his career.
 Very influential against Sydney, Fremantle, and the West Coast Eagles, he was finally showing the ability that was expected of him with his high draft pick.